-The following information should be recorded for all stakeholders contacted throughout the Interim NCPI reporting process::
+The following information should be recorded for all stakeholders contacted throughout the NCPI reporting process:

 - Name.

 - Contact details.

-- Organization affiliated with.
+- Organization affiliation.

 - Role in the organization.

-Stakeholder type: health ministry, other ministry, private sector, civil society, international NGO, bilateral organization, UNAIDS or other United Nations.
+- Stakeholder type: health ministry, other ministry, private sector, civil society, international NGO, bilateral organization, UNAIDS or other United Nations.

-This information could be helpful to document the multisectorality of the process and to support preparations for future rounds of policy reporting.
+This information could be helpful to document the multisectorality of the process and to support preparations for future rounds of NCPI reporting.

-4. Collect responses to questions: to ensure accuracy and avoid respondent fatigue, it is suggested to direct specific questions to specific respondents knowledgeable in that area, as relevant.
-Focal points for the questionnaire, or consultant(s) recruited to support the process, coordinate contact with identified stakeholders, such as through in-person interviews, by phone or email, to share the policy questions in their area of expertise with them and gather their responses.
+4. Collect responses to NCPI questions: to ensure accuracy and avoid respondent fatigue, it is suggested to direct specific questions to specific respondents knowledgeable in that area, as relevant.
+Focal points for Parts A and B, or consultant(s) recruited to support the process, coordinate contact with identified stakeholders, such as through in-person interviews, by phone or email, to share the NCPI questions in their area of expertise with them and gather their responses.

 If possible, it is recommended to send the same question to more than one stakeholder knowledgeable in the area.
-If there are discrepant answers, the questionnaire reporting coordinator could share a summary of the information received for that question with the various stakeholders that have provided that information to clarify the source of the different responses and reach consensus, if possible.
+If there are discrepant answers, the coordinator for that part of the NCPI could share a summary of the information received for that question with the various stakeholders that have provided that information to clarify the source of the different responses and reach consensus, if possible.
 To avoid potential sources of bias, the anonymity of respondents should be maintained as much as possible during this process of data verification and follow-up.